truth table: Binary Operations 2

 return False

-I can then write it as a ternary operator (conditional expression)
+I can write it with a ternary operator (conditional expression)

 return True if not (something) else False